Category: Health and Well-being

 • Mindfulness of Anger: A Constructive Force for Good

 I’ve built a beautiful fortress around myself and those I love.
-And in search of the answer to their confusion, there are unthinking people, who want to penetrate my defenses
+In search of the answer to their confusion, there are unthinking people who want to penetrate my defenses

 Mindfulness of my anger enables me to control it and use its power in a constructive fashion